Red Star (novel): Part IV

 Leonid finds himself in the mental health clinic of Dr. Werner, an old comrade.
 In a meeting with Dr. Werner, Leonid attempts to confess his murder of Sterni but Werner casts it aside as a symptom of Leonid's disease, and tells Leonid that none of the events on Mars actually occurred, and that his memories are simply an effect of his delirium.
 In his stay at Werner's clinic, he spends one day searching through Werner's office and finds the scraps of a letter containing Netti's handwriting, thus convincing him that Netti is on Earth.
 Once he is fully recovered, Leonid leaves the hospital with the assistance of a friendly guard and rejoins the revolutionary fight, but this time with a matured perspective.
-The novel ends with a letter from Dr. Werner to Mirsky (a character assumed to be Plekhanov).
+The novel ends with a letter from Dr. Werner to Mirsky (a character assumed to be Georgi Plekhanov).
 In this letter, Leonid’s reunion with Netti is described and it is inferred that they have returned to Mars together.